 - They are similar to mandarin oranges or tangerines; easy to peel, section into its natural wedges, and eat.
 Mandarins and tangerines would be make good substitutes for clementines in this recipe too.

 - Apple: I like to use a sweet apple for this recipe such as Ambrosia, Gala, or Red Delicious, and slice them into thin pieces.
 It adds a delicious sweetness and crunch to the salad.

 - I love throwing apples into salads because different varieties are always available at supermarkets and are usually very inexpensive.

 - Pecans: They are nutty, a little sweet, crunchy, and buttery.
 Pecans are just tasty.
 It’s a rich source of fiber and also a good source of protein.
 They’re also high in calories so if you are watching your calories, use less than what I recommend in the ingredients list below.
 A similar substitute would be walnuts.

 - Also, I’m curious, how do you pronounce “pecans?”
 Pee-CANs or Pee-KAHNs?
 I say the former.
 If you pronounce it another way, let me know.

 - Feta cheese: This cheese has bold, tangy, and salty flavours.
 I like to crumble the feta into very small pieces so that you get a little bit of creamy cheese with each bite.

 - A simple dressing: It’s made with more clementines (the juice), extra virgin olive oil (I like to use a mild variety that’s floral, slightly pungent, and low in bitterness, but use the type that you like best in salads), a little maple syrup for rich sweetness, and a pinch of salt and pepper.

-Overall this salad is:
+Overall this kale and brown rice salad is:

 - Full of flavour: Sweet, salty, citrusy, and slightly bitter.
 It hits the all the taste buds in a good way!
 Definitely not an one-note salad!